How to Stop Craving Sugar and Eliminate It From Your Diet

 Increase Serotonin Levels

-Serotonin is the body’s feel-good neurotransmitter and can help stop cravings.
-Higher levels also help you to sleep better and boost your moods.
-To increase serotonin levels try the following:
+Serotonin is the body’s feel-good neurotransmitter and can help minimize cravings.
+Higher levels of serotonin also help you to sleep better and boost your moods.

-Rhodiola, an adaptogen, can raise serotonin levels, and feel-good opioids.
+- Take Rhodiola.
+Rhodiola is an adaptogen that can raise serotonin levels and feel-good opioids.
 Opioids produce morphine-like effects and are commonly used for pain relief.

-Magnesium deficiency is common, especially for vegetarians, vegans, and others who eat a lot of grains.
+Magnesium deficiency is common for people on a plant-based diet and those who eat a lot of grains.
+Older adults also need more (check here for recommended amounts).
 If you’re deficient, it can increase sugar cravings.

-Another supplement that can help with sugar cravings is Vitamin C. Take 2,000 milligrams a day, but only during the sugar detox process and until strong cravings decrease or stop.
+Another supplement that can help minimize sugar cravings is Vitamin C. Take 2,000 milligrams a day, but only during the sugar detox process and until strong cravings decrease or stop.

 More Reasons to Give Up Sugar